galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 The following step is only possible if you have co-sequenced a mock community with your samples.
-A mock community is a sample of which you know the exact composition.
-This is something we recommend you to do, because it will give you an idea of how accurate your sequencing and analysis protocol is.
+A mock community is a sample of which you know the exact composition and is something we recommend to do, because it will give you an idea of how accurate your sequencing and analysis protocol is.